 CGS accomplishes its mission through advocacy in the policy arena, innovative research, and the development and dissemination of best practices.
 CGS also acts as a convening authority, organizing major events that bring together graduate deans and other stakeholders to discuss and take action on a broad range of issues affecting graduate education today.

 The core of CGS membership consists of our institutional members, universities and colleges significantly engaged in graduate education, research, and scholarship culminating in the award of the master’s or doctoral degree.
 Currently, over 500 universities in the United States and Canada, and 25 universities outside the United States and Canada claim membership in CGS.
-Collectively, CGS institutions annually award more than 91 percent of all U.S. doctorates and over 81 percent of all U.S. master’s degrees.
+Collectively, CGS institutions annually award more than 92% of all U.S. doctorates and over 78% of all U.S. master’s degrees.
 Please visit Become a Member to learn more about the benefits of institutional membership.

 Corporate and Nonprofit Members